Portable Adult Lectures & Tours

 Local Legends

-Elmhurst has been home to a number of individuals who made their mark not just on the community they called home, but often on the national and even international stage.
+Elmhurst has been home to several individuals who made their mark not just on the community they called home, but often on the national and even international stage.
 From magicians, artists, architects and poets to sports heroes, politicians, adventurers and social reformers, learn about some of the fascinating people who called Elmhurst home and left a legacy that endures to this day.

 Community Roots